Key Stage 2

 Homework in upper key stage includes weekly times table practice, maths workbooks with tasks set, weekly spellings, reading regularly at home and termly holiday projects linked to current topics within the classroom.
 In Year 6, after February half term, children are required to complete revision which is provided to all children in preparation for their SATs assessments in May.

-Take a look at what exciting things we have been up to this week!
+Take a look at the exciting things that have been happening this week!